mortensummer/PoSH-Chocs/README.md

 Until the Microsoft Azure Recovery Services Agent has an automatic update, I wrote this script to solve it for me.
 It will get the latest MARS Agent, and compare to an existing .exe on the network.
 If its newer, it will replace it and send me an email.

 We use Lansweeper (http://www.lansweeper.com) at our organisation, and we have an IT repository of installations, in which this exe is part of.
-Once the file has updated, its a few seconds to push the update out to all servers that require it.
+This IT respository is distributed to all geographic locations (including Azure) using Distributed Filing System (DFS).
+Once the installation file has been updated, its a few seconds to push the update out to all servers that require it.

+It is suggested that this process is scheduled on a weekly basis.